-Vectors, Bitmaps and Component Grayscale's can be assigned to different layers.
+Vectors, Bitmaps can be assigned to different layers.
 All the objects assigned to a layer can then be simultaneously selected, labeled, colored, temporarily hidden or even locked (to prevent accidental editing) using the Layer Management tools.
 Even for relatively simple designs, organizing the elements of your artwork onto layers can make managing your project much easier.